COURSE DESCRIPTIONS 2025-2026

 North Star Course Name Grade Taken CWI Course Name (# of college credits) Additional Information

-Teacher Approval Needed
+Teacher’s Aide 9-12 N/A Teacher Approval Needed

-Teacher’s aides assist assigned teacher as needed in the classroom.
+Teacher’s aides help assigned teacher as needed in the classroom.
 Duties include, but are not limited to, classroom organization and peer tutoring.
 Teacher’s aides are expected to demonstrate professionalism and responsibility in their attendance and behavior for the duration of their TA assignment.
 The teacher of record is responsible for assigning reasonable jobs/projects for the TA and for keeping accurate records of his/her grades, attendance, and behavior during the assigned TA period.
 This class is graded as pass/fail.

 North Star Course Name Grade Taken CWI Course Name (# of college credits) Additional Information